s06a/dotfiles/README.md

 # **Dotfiles Configuration**

-A personal setup for Vim and Tmux tailored for efficient development.
+A personal setup for Vim, NeoVim, and Tmux tailored for efficient development.

 ## **Installation**